BergenSoft/smart-nodes/README.md

 As I'm german, the internal documentation is only available in german.
 If you need another language, feel free to add localizations and adding more languages via a pull request.

 # Nodes

 ## 1. Light control

 This node is able to control a light or a power outlet.

 ### **Features:**

-* Auto turn off the light after a fixed time.
+-   Auto turn off the light after a fixed time.
-* Auto turn off the light with a custom time which is part of the message object.
+-   Auto turn off the light with a custom time which is part of the message object.
-* Toggle light between on and off.
+-   Toggle light between on and off.
-* Can be triggered by motion sensors.
+-   Can be triggered by motion sensors.
-* Has an alarm function to go to a specific state (on or off) when the alarm is activated.
+-   Has an alarm function to go to a specific state (on or off) when the alarm is activated.

 ## 2. Shutter control

 This node is able to control a shutter.
 There is no support for slats and it is also not planned as I don't need them, but feel free to send a pull request.

 ### **Features:**

-* One button control which switch between `up`, `stop`, `down`, `stop`.
+-   One button control which switch between `up`, `stop`, `down`, `stop`.
-* One button control for each direction `up and stop` or `down and stop`.
+-   One button control for each direction `up and stop` or `down and stop`.
-* Send direct position the shutter should be.
+-   Send direct position the shutter should be.
-* Stop shutter immediately.
+-   Stop shutter immediately.
-* Has an alarm function to go to a specific state (Open or close) when the alarm is activated.
+-   Has an alarm function to go to a specific state (Open or close) when the alarm is activated.

 ## 3. Scene control

 This node is tracking the state of multiple outputs and controls them by switching to multiple defined scenes.

 ### **Features:**

-* An input message could name multiple scenes that should be iterated one by one by receiving the same message multiple times
+-   An input message could name multiple scenes that should be iterated one by one by receiving the same message multiple times

 ## 4. Central control

 This node can control multiple light/scene controls or shutter controls at the same time

 ### **Features:**

-* Take care that multiple light/scene controls are turned of if any of them is one before executing a toggle command.
+-   Take care that multiple light/scene controls are turned of if any of them is one before executing a toggle command.
 This is helpful to avoid turning one light on and the other off.
-* The same is used for shutters with the up_stop or down_stop commands.
+-   The same is used for shutters with the up_stop or down_stop commands.
 A toggle is not supported, it will only be forwarded.

 ## 5. Long press control

 This control is used to detect a short or a long press.
 The time can be configured in this control.

 ### **Features:**

-* Imediately send a message to the long press output when the time is reached.
+-   Imediately send a message to the long press output when the time is reached.
 It is not waiting until the button is released.

 ## 6. Multi press control

 This control is used to detect multiple presses on a button.
 The max wait time between presses can be configured in this control.
 You can also choose 2-4 press detection.

 ### **Features:**

-* Imediately send a message to the last output when the max presses are reached.
+-   Imediately send a message to the last output when the max presses are reached.
 It is not waiting until the button is released.

 ## 7. Hysteresis

 This control is checking if the input value reachs a defined value until the upper message is send.
 When the lower level is reached, the lower masssage will be send

 ### **Features:**

-* The state can be saved between NodeRed restarts.
+-   The state can be saved between NodeRed restarts.
-* The last message can automatically be sent 10 seconds after a deployment.
+-   The last message can automatically be sent 10 seconds after a deployment.

 ## 8. Logic

 This control can be used for AND, OR and XOR logics.

 ### **Features:**

-* All input values could be individual converted as well as the output messsage.
+-   All input values could be individual converted as well as the output messsage.
-* A NOT logic is possible when selecting 1 input and convert the output.
+-   A NOT logic is possible when selecting 1 input and convert the output.
-* The setpoint and hysteresis value can be changed in runtime.
+-   The setpoint and hysteresis value can be changed in runtime.
-* The state can be saved between NodeRed restarts.
+-   The state can be saved between NodeRed restarts.
-* The last message can automatically be sent 10 seconds after a deployment.
+-   The last message can automatically be sent 10 seconds after a deployment.

 ## 9. Statistic

 This control can be used for getting the following types of values: Minimum, Maximum, Sum, Difference, Absolute Value, Absolute Difference, Average and Running average.

 ### **Features:**

-* All input values could be individual converted as well as the output messsage.
+-   All input values could be individual converted as well as the output messsage.
-* A NOT logic is possible when selecting 1 input and convert the output.
+-   A NOT logic is possible when selecting 1 input and convert the output.
-* The state can be saved between NodeRed restarts.
+-   The state can be saved between NodeRed restarts.
-* The last message can automatically be sent 10 seconds after a deployment.
+-   The last message can automatically be sent 10 seconds after a deployment.

 ## 10. Compare

 This control can compare 2 values with the following operators: < <= == >= > !=

 ### **Features:**

-* Can compare also texts like js would do.
+-   Can compare also texts like js would do.
-* The state can be saved between NodeRed restarts.
+-   The state can be saved between NodeRed restarts.
-* The last message can automatically be sent 10 seconds after a deployment.
+-   The last message can automatically be sent 10 seconds after a deployment.

 ## 11. Delay

 This control can delay incomming messages.

 ### **Features:**

-* Different times for `msg.payload = true` and `msg.payload = false`.
+-   Different times for `msg.payload = true` and `msg.payload = false`.
-* Delays can be changed in runtime.
+-   Delays can be changed in runtime.
-* The state can be saved between NodeRed restarts.
+-   The state can be saved between NodeRed restarts.
-* The last message can automatically be sent 10 seconds after a deployment.
+-   The last message can automatically be sent 10 seconds after a deployment.

 ## 12. Forwarder

 This control can control if an incomming message should be forwarded or not.

 ### **Features:**

-* The forwarding can be enabled or disabled in runtime.
+-   The forwarding can be enabled or disabled in runtime.
-* The state can be saved between NodeRed restarts.
+-   The state can be saved between NodeRed restarts.
-* The last message can automatically be sent 10 seconds after a deployment.
+-   The last message can automatically be sent 10 seconds after a deployment.

 ## 13. Scheduler

 This control can send a defined message on defined times.

 ### **Features:**

-* The weekdays and the time can be selected as a trigger.
+-   The weekdays and the time can be selected as a trigger.
-* Multiple trigger and messages can be defined in one node.
+-   Multiple trigger and messages can be defined in one node.
-* The scheduler can be activated or deactivated in runtime.
+-   The scheduler can be activated or deactivated in runtime.
-* The state can be saved between NodeRed restarts.
+-   The state can be saved between NodeRed restarts.
-* The last message can automatically be sent 10 seconds after a deployment.
+-   The last message can automatically be sent 10 seconds after a deployment.

 ## 14. Text execution

 This control parses a text and performs actions to the selected and matching smart nodes

 ### **Features:**

-* Control light and scenes (only on or off) in german and english
+-   Control light and scenes (only on or off) in german and english
-* Control shutter in german and english
+-   Control shutter in german and english

 ### Examples

+[ text ] is optional

-* Turn on kitchen and cupboard off
+-   Turn on [the light in] the living room and int the kitchen off
-* Open shutter in kitchen and turn light off
+-   Open [the shutter in] the kitchen and turn studio off
+-   Close [the shutter in the] sleeping room
+-   Living room to 10 %
+-   Turn on living room except the couch light
-* Send debug message to output.
+-   Sends debug message to output